 The House system (Britons, Danes, Romans, and Saxons) provides the backbone of student life, fostering competition in everything from sport to dance.
 It creates vertical integration where Year 7s mix naturally with older students, breaking down year-group silos.

 The school’s performance data presents a tale of two distinct phases.
 At GCSE, results are robust and competitive.
-In 2024, the school ranked 570th in England for GCSE outcomes, placing it in the top 13% of schools nationally.
-The Progress 8 score of +0.24 indicates that students make above-average progress from their starting points, and attainment is high, with an Attainment 8 score of 64.8.
+In the 2025 dataset, the school ranks 383rd out of 3,895 schools in England for GCSE academic outcomes, placing it around the top 10% nationally.
+The Progress 8 score of +0.24 indicates that students make above-average progress from their starting points, and attainment is high, with an Attainment 8 score of 67.7.

-However, A-level performance paints a different picture.
-The school ranks 1,663rd in England for A-level outcomes (FindMySchool ranking), placing it in the "national lower" band (bottom 40% of schools).
-In 2024, 38.65% of grades were A*-B, which is below the England average of 47.2%.
+However, A-level performance paints a more moderate picture.
+The school ranks 1,104th out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking).
+In 2025, 50% of grades were A*-B.

 This disparity suggests that while the structured environment of GCSEs yields excellent results, the transition to Sixth Form sees a levelling off in top-grade performance compared to national benchmarks.